 From the CPA Archives

-Here you’ll find videos and interviews from the long history of the Center for Photographic Art.
+Here you’ll find lecture (and other) videos from the long history of the Center for Photographic Art.

 Al Weber, juror for the 2009 International Juried Exhibition at The Center for Photographic Art, on the opening of that exhibit.
 Introduction by David Bayles.
 View the video.

 Jerry Takigawa and Bob Sadler reflect on the PIE Labs, an upcoming series of workshops for the development of authentic expression.

 2014 PIE LABS (Photography+Ideas+Experience) View the video.

 Between the Shadows Photographs by Susan Burnstine and Traer Scott

 Photographs by Traer Scott – View the video.

 Photographs by Susan Burnstine – View the video.

 Center For Photographic Art brought back our popular Members’ Nights program in 2012.
 The first gathering was on Thursday evening, February 2nd.
 View the video.